Town Toolkit | Shops and retail

 InCube masterclass in progress (image courtesy of InCube)

-The High Street premises are also home to InCube’s Start-up Street business incubator programme, a low-cost business incubator which provides accommodation and business support for up to 2 years for 20+ early stage and start-up businesses.
-At Start-Up Street, businesses can meet and connect with each other on a daily basis.
-If they need a service, advice or inspiration, they can knock on their neighbour’s door, speak to a manager or mentor, or attend a networking event.
+The High Street premises were also home to InCube’s Start-up Street business incubator programme, a low-cost business incubator which provides accommodation and business support for up to 2 years for 20+ early stage and start-up businesses.
+At Start-Up Street, businesses could meet and connect with each other on a daily basis.
+If they needed a service, advice or inspiration, they could knock on their neighbour’s door, speak to a manager or mentor, or attend a networking event.

-Business Gateway also offers services from the High Street premises, and Prince’s Trust Scotland use it as a meeting hub.
+Business Gateway also offered services from the High Street premises, and Prince’s Trust Scotland use it as a meeting hub.

 For more information on Paisley town centre, check out the Inspiration section.